ohbriansung/usb_rubber_ducky/pi_zero_ducky/README.md

 ```

 3. On your server, when you see a connection being created, you then have bash access to the target machine.
 You would be able to see the output of bash directly on your machine with the setup above.
-4. In [payloads/](./payloads/) there is a reverse shell ducky script example.
+4. In [payloads](https://github.com/ohbriansung/usb_rubber_ducky/tree/master/pi_zero_ducky/payloads) folder there is a reverse shell ducky script example.
 Here is the clean up script if you use my example.

 ```shell
 rm ~/app_support.sh; rm /tmp/app_support.sh; rm ~/.ssh/rsa_pub_; rm ~/Library/.hidden/app_support.sh; rm ~/Library/Python3.65; rm /usr/local/bin/Python3.65;